 Home of Hope, through funding from Shared Hope, can offer restorative care to six young women who have become pregnant as a result of commercial or familial sexual exploitation or who are at risk.
 Residents are received with love and grace into a safe and caring environment.

-Since 2010, this Jamaican Home of Hope welcomed 22 young women into the home and offered non-resident services to some in transition.
+Since 2010, this Jamaican Home of Hope has welcomed these young women and their babies into the home and offered non-resident services to some in transition.
 Each young woman receives education and life skills development that includes information to help her prepare for her baby’s future – everything from financial planning to managing a household and proper nutrition.

 Women’s Investment Network